-- Use magnetic numbers (place in order from 0-20) - Ask questions whilst your child plays i.e. How many dinosaurs have you got altogether?
+- Ask questions whilst your child plays i.e. How many dinosaurs have you got altogether?
 What if you had 2 more dinosaurs?
-How many would you have then? - Collect natural resources such as leaves, shells and stones to count, sort and group - Read numbers in their surroundings e.g. shops, buses, number plates and door numbers
+How many would you have then? - Collect natural resources to count and sort such as leaves, shells and stones to count, sort and group - Read numbers in their surroundings e.g. shops, buses, number plates and door numbers

-Remind them that maths is used in our everyday life and is not just for maths sheets.
+Remember that maths is used in our everyday life and is not just for maths sheets.